koloraben/HB7-Administration/README.md

-MAGOWARE is an IPTV/OTT solution for Pay Tv Businesses.
+HB7Television is an IPTV/OTT solution for Pay Tv Businesses.
 The administration portal is build on Sequelize, Express, ng-admin, and Node.js

 ### Installation